 Are the hummingbirds like any food other than the nectar?

 No, nectar is the most popular food for hummingbirds.
-Even if you only offering them nectar in your garden, they will be happy to visit your garden again and again.
+Even if you only offer them nectar in your garden, they will happily visit your garden.

 What feeder size is best to feed the hummingbirds?